Bug reports developers fix on the first try

 instant

-Export the video or grab a share link.
-Drop it into Jira, Linear, GitHub Issues, or any tracker.
-Developers see exactly what broke.
+Export the bug report video as MP4 or grab a share link.
+Drop it into Jira, Linear, GitHub Issues, or any tracker that accepts URLs.
+The developer reproduces on the first watch.

 Built for bug report video, specifically